-This article contains spoilers for Star Wars: The Last Jedi
+Editor's note: This article was originally published in 2017 after Star Wars: The Last Jedi premiered.

 I was immediately taken to task by readers, Star Wars zealots and fanboys as being too soon in my criticism.
 The pushback concerning my negative assessment of the use of the minority characters in The Force Awakens was based on the idea that no one knew how these characters would be used in subsequent installments of the beloved franchise, and therefore what might appear as token roles in this installment could be enlarged to greater roles in the next installment, and therefore my criticism was considered ill-conceived and premature.